Azure/GPT-RAG/docs/GH-SETUP.md

 Configure the repository and environment variables: Delete the `AZURE_CLIENT_ID` and `AZURE_ENV_NAME` variables at the repository level as they aren't needed and only represent what was set for the environment you created last. `AZURE_CLIENT_ID` will be reconfigured at the environment level, and `AZURE_ENV_NAME` will be passed as an input to the deploy job.

+> [!IMPORTANT]
+> At a minimum, the `AZURE_CLIENT_ID` variable must be set at the environment level for each environment.
+If you would like to set up additional variables at the environment level, you may do so by using an approach similar to the one described in this section.
+For example, if you want to use a different subscription for each environment, `AZURE_SUBSCRIPTION_ID` should be deleted at the repository level and recreated at the environment level.
+If you want to use a different location for each environment, `AZURE_LOCATION` should be deleted at the repository level and recreated at the environment level.

 ```bash
 gh variable delete AZURE_CLIENT_ID
 gh variable delete AZURE_ENV_NAME